-• If the secondary channel is not considered secure, the Autho4API Client SHALL request the response to be encrypted as defined in section 7.4.7.3, thus making the channel secure.
+• If the secondary channel is not considered secure, the Autho4API Client SHALL request the response to be encrypted as defined in section 7.5.7.3, thus making the channel secure.

-For the strategies where the Autho4API Client is able to retrieve the response without any Resource Owner interaction, it is highly recommended that the Autho4API Client uses the 'state' parameter defined in section 4.1 of [draft-ietf-oauth-v2] in order to verify that a response received over the secondary channel is matching a pending Authorization Request, and by this prevent cross-site forgery attacks.
+For the strategies where the Autho4API Client is able to retrieve the response without any Resource Owner interaction, it is highly recommended that the Autho4API Client uses the 'state' parameter defined in section 4.1 of [RFC6749] in order to verify that a response received over the secondary channel is matching a pending Authorization Request, and by this prevent cross-site forgery attacks.

-7.5 Issuing an Access Token
+7.6 Issuing an Access Token

-In reply to Access Token Requests sent by Autho4API Client on Autho-2 interface, the Autho4API Authorization Server SHALL return either a successful or an error Access Token Response as specified in section 5 of [draft-ietf-oauth-v2].
+In reply to Access Token Requests sent by Autho4API Client on Autho-2 interface, the Autho4API Authorization Server SHALL return either a successful or an error Access Token Response as specified in section 5 of [RFC6749].

-7.6 Refreshing an Access Token
+7.7 Refreshing an Access Token

-An Autho4API Client which has obtained an Access Token along with a Refresh Token, can later on refresh this Access Token when it expires by making a refresh request to Autho4API Authorization Server's token endpoint on Autho-2 interface, as specified in section 6 of [draft-ietf-oauth-v2].
+An Autho4API Client which has obtained an Access Token along with a Refresh Token, can later on refresh this Access Token when it expires by making a refresh request to Autho4API Authorization Server's token endpoint on Autho-2 interface, as specified in section 6 of [RFC6749].

-7.7 Accessing Protected Resources
+7.8 Accessing Protected Resources

-7.7.1 Overview
+7.8.1 Overview

-7.7.1.1 Access Token Validation
+7.8.1.1 Access Token Validation

-The Autho4API Access Control Server SHALL check the validity of an Access Token presented in the resource request before serving the request to the Autho4API Client, as per section 7 of [draft-ietf-oauth-v2].
+The Autho4API Access Control Server SHALL check the validity of an Access Token presented in the resource request before serving the request to the Autho4API Client, as per section 7 of [RFC6749].
 The Autho4API Access Control Server SHALL in particular conclude to Access Token invalidity - and deny resource access - if any of the following is true:

-- the Access Token is a one-time Access Token, and has already been successfully used once to serve any protected resource request in the scope of the Access Token - the Access Token is expected to conform to an integrity-protected format, and is detected as altered - the Access Token is expected to conform to a structured format, and is detected as malformed - the Access Token is unknown to the Autho4API Authorization Server(s) which the Autho4API Access Control Server has a trust relationship with - the Access Token has expired

-- the Access Token or the Refresh Token used to obtain the Access Token has been revoked - the Access Token has not a sufficient scope for this resource request
+- the Access Token is a one-time Access Token, and has already been successfully used once to serve any protected resource request in the scope of the Access Token - the Access Token is expected to conform to an integrity-protected format, and is detected as altered - the Access Token is expected to conform to a structured format, and is detected as malformed - the Access Token is unknown to the Autho4API Authorization Server(s) which the Autho4API Access Control Server has a trust relationship with - the Access Token has expired - the Access Token or the Refresh Token used to obtain the Access Token has been revoked - the Access Token has not a sufficient scope for this resource request

-For the case of bearer tokens: if the protected resource request does not include any Access Token or does not contain a valid Access Token, the Autho4API Access Control Server SHALL return to the Autho4API Client an error response constructed according to section 3 of [draft-ietf-oauth-v2-bearer].
+For the case of bearer tokens: if the protected resource request does not include any Access Token or does not contain a valid Access Token, the Autho4API Access Control Server SHALL return to the Autho4API Client an error response constructed according to section 3 of [RFC6750].